BioMediaLab/synapse/README.md

 #### Create .env files

 Two .env files will need to be created.
-Copy ROOT/api/.env.example and name the new file .env in the same directory
+Copy and paste `api/.env.example` to the same directory, and name the new file `.env`
-Do the same for ROOT/web/.env.example
+Do the same thing for `web/.env.example`
 Contact a Synapse admin for what to update these files with.

 #### Generate files needed for backend server